The summer concerts at Bradley Fair are among our favorite events of the year, and the best part is that they’re completely free!

 Bring the kids, good friends, and a lawn chair or blanket and prepare to enjoy some lovely Thursday evenings in June.

 These free summer concerts are great for the whole family.
-If you want to be close to the band, you can arrive early and set your chair up in the plaza/courtyard area next to Newport Grill.
+If you want to be close to the band, you can register to set up chairs in the plaza/courtyard area next to Newport Grill.

 But my favorite spot is on the lawn by the lake behind the shopping center.
 There is a spacious grassy area that’s great for spreading out a little bit, and the sound carries very well over the water.